mwdmwd/ledspire/README.md

 # ledspire
-Programmable LED driver with ESP8266/Arduino.
+Programmable LED strip controller with ESP8266/Arduino.

-Example programs are in `fs/progs`.
+Example programs are in `fs/prog`.

 There are 10 registers: v0 through v9.
 Command reference (`:r` means a register, `:v` means a register or an immediate value):